rstudio/posit-demo-assets/README.md

 Reach out to your Posit point person!
 Your Customer Success rep is your point person for getting the most value out of your existing product subscriptions, and guiding you to solutions with all things data science, R, Python and Posit.
 If you aren't sure who your Customer Success rep is email [sales\@posit.co](mailto:sales@posit.co){.email} and ask to be introduced.

 Get technical help!
 Premium support is email-based access to Posit Support Engineers during the workday and work week.
 Learn how to submit support tickets: [here](https://support.posit.co/hc/en-us/articles/360004788294-How-do-I-submit-a-Support-ticket-#)

-## What are the things you can do with Posit Team?

-### Video tutorials

-Check out the [end-to-end data science workflows video series](https://www.youtube.com/watch?v=L6lh2u5pFhc&list=PL9HYL-VRX0oRsUB5AgNMQuKuHPpNDLBVt&pp=iAQB) for inspiration!

 ## Exploring this project